print("This is a Python code chunk.")

 You can code like this:

-We can use the [Markdown Cheat Sheet][4] to learn more generally used
+[Markdown Cheat Sheet][4] to learn more generally used

 markdown syntax.